 So what finally prompted me to blog on Chinese meatballs?
 Well, I’d planned to make Bak Chor Mee, a singularly Singaporean minced meat noodle dish.
 Bak Chor Mee is served with a host of toppings, and one of them is meatballs, or pork balls, to be precise.
 I didn’t have any in the freezer (always homemade), so had to make some before I could make the noodles.
 Since I was already planning to take photos of the noodles, I figured it was a case of now or never!

 The beauty of having ready made Chinese meatballs in your fridge or freezer is that they can be used in so many ways: soups, stews, fried rice and fried noodles.
 When using in fried rice and noodles, they can be sliced and used either as a “filling” or as a topping/garnish.
-For ideas on what recipes to use these in, go on over to Singaporean and Malaysian Page:
+For ideas on what recipes to use these in, go on over to Singaporean and Malaysian Page for recipes like:

 Ready to get your hands all dirty?